Honeoye Falls Girl Scout troop set to be the first in the state to earn “Stream Girls” badge

 “They’re learning and they love it, and they love fishing, so to be able to learn more about the healthiness of the water and the ability to make their own flies and make their own bait is very important for them,” says Wisnowski.

-Participating in a stream walk right along Honeoye Creek has been Lily Wiznowskis favorite part about earning the badge so far.
+Participating in a stream walk right along Honeoye Creek has been Lily Wisnowski’s favorite part about earning the badge so far.

 “It’s really fun and they try their hardest to get so that you’re excited about doing fly fishing as a whole,” says Lily.